apjanco/PH_article/README.md

 ['Armenien', 'Aserbaidshan', 'Aserbaidshen', 'Estland', … ]
 ```

->>> Extra Trick: Check the first and last entry in the list to make sure it’s not an empty string "" This will happen when you’ve got an empty row in the file.
-Python will treat "" as a place, which is nonsense and not what you’re looking for.
-If the first entry is "", just remove it by slicing the list `gazetteer = gazetteer[1:]` This snips off the first entry.
-To cut the last, use `gazetteer = gazetteer[:-1]` For more on slicing see [this *Programming Historian* tutorial](https://programminghistorian.org/en/lessons/manipulating-strings-in-python#slice).

 ## Matching Place Names
 Now that we have a list of place names, let’s find where those terms appear in our texts.
 As an example, let’s use this sentence: